GLUE: Coordinating Pre-Trained Generative Models for System-Level Design: DPP Loss Implementation

-\ac{DPP} scoring also depends on batch size.
-In benchmarking, we thus fix 35 samples for all evaluations and repeat the computation 20 times with different random batches, ensuring statistically consistent, method-agnostic comparison for very large sample sets.
+Table \ref{tab:dpp_experiment_settings} summarizes the settings used for the different experiments. \ac{DPP} scoring also depends on batch size.
+For benchmarking (Fig.~\ref{fig:opt_vs_diversity_case_1_b} and Table~\ref{tab:opt_feas_div_comparison}), we fix $B{=}35$ samples per evaluation and repeat $R{=}20$ times with different random sub-batches drawn from the full sample set, then average the results.
+This ensures statistically consistent, method-agnostic comparison across large sample sets.

+The mode collapse ablation (Table~\ref{tab:mode-collapse}) uses a different protocol: \ac{DPP} is evaluated once ($R{=}1$) on the full batch of $N{=}1{,}000$ samples of the fuselage latent $z_F$ (4-D), using raw (unnormalized) values.
+This is sufficient for detecting mode collapse versus diversity, and the scores are not intended to be compared with benchmarking results.

+Features in $\mathcal{X}$ and $\mathcal{X}_\text{vis}$ are min-max normalized to $[0,1]$ using fixed data-range bounds prior to \ac{DPP} evaluation.
+The mode collapse experiment uses raw $z_F$ values (no normalization).